amarder/locovote/frontend/src/school-districts.md

 ```

-Select a school district from the table below to explore MCAS performance data.
-Use the search functionality to quickly find districts by name.
+Select a school district from the table below to explore its MCAS test results.
+Use the search bar to quickly find districts by name.

 ```js
 const search = view(Inputs.search(districts, {format: (x) => x.toLocaleString() + " Districts"}));